 - Pulmonary atresia with intact ventricular septum

-Through our Prenatal Diagnosis and Treatment Program, we work with expectant parents to diagnose congenital heart defects during pregnancy.
+Through our Fetal Care and Treatment Center, we work with parents to diagnose congenital heart defects during pregnancy.
 We provide thoughtful counseling and pregnancy management support.
-This enables both you and your child’s doctors to plan for the care that will be needed right after your baby’s birth.
+This lets you and your child’s doctors plan for the care your baby will need right after birth.

-Having experienced pediatric heart surgeons is of the utmost importance: doctors skilled enough to know not just how to operate, but when and what type of surgery is needed in your child’s particular situation.
-Each of our 4 heart surgeons is board certified in pediatric cardiac surgery.
-This means they have more than 12 years of training in complex newborn and infant procedures.
-Our surgeons are national leaders in the use of mechanical heart assist devices, as well as complex pediatric heart transplantation.
-Most importantly, our outcomes for surgeries to reconfigure the heart’s circulation system are among the best in the nation.
+Having experienced pediatric heart surgeons is very important.
+Seattle Children’s heart surgeons know not just how to operate but when and which type of surgery your child needs.
+Each has more than 12 years of training in complex procedures for newborns and infants and has advanced fellowship training in congenital heart surgery.
+They are national leaders in the use of mechanical heart assist devices, including extracorporeal life support, as well as complex pediatric heart transplantation.
+Our outcomes for surgeries to change blood flow in the heart are among the best in the nation.

 Cardiac catheterization and hybrid procedures

-Heart doctors at Seattle Children’s are leaders in using new techniques, such as hybrid procedures, for babies with complex heart problems.
-This approach combines surgery and cardiac catheterization.
-Hybrid procedures can be life saving for babies who are too sick to go through open-heart surgery or too small for other treatments.
+Heart doctors at Seattle Children’s are leaders in using advanced techniques, such as hybrid procedures and patent ductus arteriosus stenting, for babies with complex heart problems.
+Hybrid procedures combine surgery and cardiac catheterization.
+This approach can be lifesaving for babies who are too sick to go through open-heart surgery or too small for other treatments.

 Single Ventricle Interstage Clinic

-Our goal is to provide comprehensive care to improve growth and development and to prevent life-threatening events.
-Multiple specialists, including heart doctors (cardiologists), nutritionists, feeding therapists, social workers and neurodevelopmental pediatricians, work with you and your primary care provider to help your child be as healthy and active as possible.
+Our clinic provides comprehensive care between surgeries.
+The focus is to improve your child’s growth and development and to prevent life-threatening events.
+A team of specialists works with you and your child’s primary care provider to help your child be as healthy and active as possible.

 Our weekly clinic includes:

-- Home monitoring of symptoms, oxygenation, feeding progress and weight.
-This ensures easy and early communication with the Heart Center and can help detect problems early.
-This is particularly important for families who live far from our Seattle campus.
+- Home monitoring.
+We track your child’s symptoms, oxygenation, feeding progress and weight.
+This makes it easy for your child’s Heart Center team to get important details and can help detect problems early.
+It helps all families, especially those who live far from our Seattle campus.

 Who’s on the team?

-The Single Ventricle Program includes cardiologists, cardiac surgeons, nurse practitioners, nurses, nutritionists, physical/occupational/speech therapists and social workers.
-We work closely with you, your primary care physician and your primary cardiologist to provide comprehensive care for your child.
+The Single Ventricle Program includes cardiologists, heart surgeons, nurse practitioners, nurses, registered dietitian nutritionists, physical therapists, occupational therapists, speech and language pathologists and social workers.
+We work closely with you, your child’s primary care provider and your primary cardiologist to provide comprehensive care for your child.